 OPG applies to the CNSC for a Licence to Construct

 A Licence to Construct from the CNSC is required before any construction work on an SMR at Darlington can begin.
-OPG’s application for this licence will be comprised of a number of information packages that will be submitted to the CNSC in sequence over the course of the next six months.
-This application process will culminate in a public hearing, where the regulator will hear comments from members of the public regarding our application.
+OPG’s application for this licence is comprised of a number of packages, submitted to the CNSC over the course of several months.
+This application process will culminate in a public hearing where the regulator will hear comments from members of the public regarding our application.

 January 2023